 Symfony is an object-oriented PHP framework that is based on the Model-View-Controller (MVC) pattern.
 This topic describes how to use Symfony to create an application and deploy the application in Web App Service.

-PrerequisitesConfigure a PHP IDE
+PrerequisitesConfigure a PHP development environment

 Step 1: Install Symfony